Gregory B. Lee: Other professional activities

 Lee has also been a radio broadcaster on China and the Chinese diaspora.
 In 2005 he wrote and presented BBC Radio 3's Sunday Feature "Liver Birds and Laundrymen" in which he revisited the story of Europe's oldest Chinatown, in Liverpool (UK), and interrogated dominant British perceptions of the Chinese.
 He has also translated a variety of Chinese works, including those of contemporary poet Duo Duo (Looking Out From Death Bloomsbury, 1989; The Boy Who Catches Wasps Zephyr, 2002), Dai Wangshu, and Nobel laureate Gao Xingjian ("Fugitives", a controversial 1989 play).
 Duo Duo was awarded the 2010 World Literature Today's Neustadt International Prize for Literature.

+Lee maintains an online archive – The G. B. Lee Archive – of his lectures, talks, interviews, podcasts, and film clips from the 1980s, and he regularly posts to his multi-lingual blog "La longue marche de Gregory Lee" (Gregory Lee's Long March).

 Lee is the General Editor of the journal Transtext(s)s-Transcultures.